seccomp/libseccomp/CONTRIBUTING.md

 should have a much easier time getting your work merged with the upstream project.

+libseccomp accepts both GitHub pull requests and patches sent via the mailing list.
+GitHub pull requests are preferred.
+This guide contains steps that explain how to contribute via either method.
+Please read each step and perform all steps that apply to your chosen contriubtion method.

 ## Test Your Code

 There are three possible tests you can run to verify your code.
 The first